PKief/Snake/README.md

 npm install
 ```

-Compile the Sass files with this command:
+Run the app with this command:

 ```
 npm start
 ```

-Open the `index.html` file in your browser.